ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+7.31.2022
+- I looked at the portfolio/projects of one of my cohorts from my bootcamp that got a dev job after graduation.
+The portfolio page had 'noob' written all over it, and the projects were not anything special.
+It inspired me to remove ChartJS from the mortgage calculator app, and added an svg pattern background with an inset box shadow to bring focus to the app itself.
+I'm going to do something similar to the dictionary app as it doesn't look incredibley appealing either.
+Once I get that done, I'm going to redeploy (chaged homepage urls) the two projects, rework my personal site as it's not super greatm and then start applying to jobs finally.
+I'm so close, and I can't wait to start my dev career.

 7.30.2022
 - A week after I started logging my progress, I was able to create solve a problem I'm not sure could have been solved without the reflection that a journal provides.
 I tried learning Redux from some YouTube videos but I kept getting red errors despite following their instructions exactly.
 I think I'm going to give an article on Redux a try.
 - Tying up some loose ends I've been sitting on a mortgage caclulator site for a while.
 Ive got the logic functioning properly, but it looks ridiculous.
 Fortunately, I spent the past week dealing with CSS properties in React so I should at least be able to make a site look right.